 Faculty and Speakers

-Dr. Mary K. Bercaw Edwards, Associate Professor, University of Connecticut, is an accomplished Melville scholar.
-Her books include Cannibal Old Me (2009), Herman Melville’s Whaling Years (2004), and Melville’s Sources (1987).
+Dr. Mary K. Bercaw Edwards, Associate Professor, University of Connecticut, is an accomplished Melville Scholar.
+Her books include Cannibal Old Me Kent State Univ.
+Press, (2009), Herman Melville’s Whaling Years Vanderbilt Univ.
+Press, (2004), and Melville’s Sources, Northwesterm Univ.
+Press, (1987).

 Dr. John B. Hattendorf, Ernest J. King Professor of Maritime History, Naval War College, is today’s preeminent scholar on naval and maritime history.
-He has penned more than 40 books, and is editor of the prize-winning, four-volume Oxford Encyclopedia of Maritime History.
+He has penned more than 40 books, and eidted the prize-winning, four-volume Oxford Encyclopedia of Maritime History, (2007).

-Dr. John Odin Jensen, Maritime Studies Faculty, Sea Education Association, was a commercial fisherman in Alaska for many years, and is an active marine archeologist.
-His scholarship concentrates on Great Lakes and riverine mariners.
-He co-authored Fishing Out of Stonington.
+Dr. John Odin Jensen, Assistant Professor, University of West Florida, was a commercial fisherman in Alaska for many years, and is an historian and marine archeologist focusing on relationships between people and the inland waterways, coastal areas, and oceans.
+He co-authored Fishing Out of Stonington Mystic Seaport Museum, (2004).

 Dr. I. Roderick Mather, Associate Professor, University of Rhode Island, specializes in the Anglo-Atlantic world, and along with Dr. Jensen is an experienced marine archeologist.
 He co-edits Historical Archeology.

 Dr. Lisa Norling, Associate Professor, University of Minnesota, is a leading authority on women in the maritime community co-editing Iron Men and Wooden Women: Gender & Seafaring and the Atlantic World, 1700-1920, Johns Hopkins Univ.
 Press, (1996) and author of the award-winning Captain Ahab Had a Wife, University of North Carolina Press (2000).